Reweighted Time-Evolving Block Decimation for Improved Quantum Dynamics Simulations: Acknowledgements

 \section{Acknowledgements}

-We would greatly like to thank Kaden Hazzard, Christopher White and Jonathan Stepp for invaluable insights.
-We would also like to thank Annabelle Bohrdt, Vaibhav Sharma, Ayushi Singhania, Pranay Patil, Oliver Dudgeon, and Matej Moško for useful conversations.
-This research was supported in part by the Welch Foundation through Grant No. C-2166-20230405.
+We would greatly like to thank Kaden Hazzard, Vaibhav Sharma, Haotian Wei, Christopher White and Jonathan Stepp for invaluable insights.
+We would also like to thank Annabelle Bohrdt, Ayushi Singhania, Pranay Patil, Oliver Dudgeon, and Matej Moško for useful conversations.

+\paragraph{Funding information} This research was supported in part by the Welch Foundation through Grant No. C-2166-20230405.
 For running our simulations, this work was supported in part by the Big-Data Private-Cloud Research Cyberinfrastructure MRI-award funded by NSF under grant CNS-1338099 and by Rice University's Center for Research Computing (CRC).